Casey Spooner

-Casey Spooner (born February 2, 1970) is an American musician and artist.
+Casey David Spooner (born February 2, 1970) is an American musician and artist.
 He resides in Paris, Los Angeles, and New York City.

 Early life and education

 Spooner was born in Athens, Georgia.
-He attended University of Georgia and later went on to study at the School of the Art Institute of Chicago.
+He attended University of Georgia and later studied at the School of the Art Institute of Chicago.

 Work

-Solo Music
+Solo music

 Spooner has contributed and worked on shows with Doorika, a performance arts collective based in Chicago and New York City.

-Casey joined experimental New York performance ensemble The Wooster Group in 2007, taking on the role of Ophelia's brother Laertes in their production of Hamlet (which featured two Fischerspooner songs that were composed for the show).
+Casey joined experimental New York performance ensemble The Wooster Group in 2007, taking on the role of Ophelia's brother Laertes in its production of Hamlet (which featured two Fischerspooner songs that were composed for the show).

-In 2009, Spooner did a DJ tour before the album “Entertainment” came out.
-He was also performing with the Wooster Group during this time.
+In 2009, Spooner did a DJ tour before the album Entertainment came out.
+He was performing with the Wooster Group during this time.

-In January 2010, Spooner distributed his first solo work online, "Faye Dunaway", as a preview of a 2010 solo album entitled Adult Contemporary.
-The album, according to words by Spooner on Twitter, was recorded directly after finishing Entertainment, and was scheduled for release in 2010.
+In January 2010, Spooner distributed his first solo work online, "Faye Dunaway", as a preview of a 2010 solo album titled Adult Contemporary.
+The album, according to words by Spooner on Twitter, was recorded directly after finishing Entertainment.

 In 2011, Spooner was the opening act for Scissor Sisters on the band's North American tour.

 Spooner released a solo single in 2020 titled "I Love My Problems."

 Spooner announced SPOONERHOLLYWOOD in 2021.
 The multimedia project consists of music, performance, film, and political commentary.
 He made a Ned Stresen-Reuter directed music video for a Julian Stetter-produced song called Blood is Blood.
 The video was available online as an NFT.
 The logo was created by Gareth Hague and the package includes photographs by Jun Lu.